 Personal development is both a subject and a school ethos.
 It is reflected in our school motto of Learning, Love and Laughter and in our school values.
+We want to each child to leave the school feeling confident, unique and proud.

 Barnes Primary School teaches personal development in a wide range of ways throughout the children’s school lives.
 For example: